hiringtank/meanOs/README.md

 [![Gitter](https://img.shields.io/gitter/room/violentmonkey/violentmonkey.svg)](https://gitter.im/violentmonkey/violentmonkey)
 [![TravisCI](https://travis-ci.org/violentmonkey/violentmonkey.svg?branch=master)](https://travis-ci.org/violentmonkey/violentmonkey)

-The first decentralized, artificially intelligent, MEAN.js stack, operating system. meanOs is the only operating system hosted anonymous using a P2P network and a suite of non-standard in-browser delivery mechanisms such as - [Gun](https://gun.eco) and - [IPFS](https://ipfs.io/)
+The first decentralized, artificially intelligent, MEAN.js stack, operating system. meanOs is the only operating system hosted anonymous using a P2P network and a suite of non-standard in-browser delivery mechanisms.

 <p>meanOs is specifically designed to work with Brave but is compatible with all other major browsers. meanOs is Proud to be a BRAVE supporter!</p>